-CCV may report incidents that occur at a CCV center and could be criminal in nature to local law enforcement for investigation.
+The CACs of the Family Place/ Windsor County SIU Julie Gaudette, Director 319 US Route 5, South, Norwich, VT 05055 (802) 295-3882 Julie.gaudette@partner.vermont.gov CCV may report incidents that occur at a CCV center and could be criminal in nature to local law enforcement for investigation.
 CCV is committed to working with and facilitating investigations in a timely and effective manner.
-CCV encourages anyone who is a victim or witness to any crime to promptly and accurately report the incident to the police.
+CCV encourages anyone who is a victim or witness to any crime to report the incident promptly and accurately to the police.
 CCV also encourages the accurate and prompt reporting of all crimes to the appropriate law enforcement agencies when the victim is unable to make such a report.
 Accurate and prompt reporting of all criminal incidents and emergencies, as well as bias-motivated incidents, is the responsibility of all CCV community members.